billsix/cprogrammingbook/doc/09-Libraries.rst

 area which affect many existing programs, although strenuous efforts were taken to limit the amount of damage.

-Old C programs should still be able work unmodified in a UNIX environment.
+pre-C89 programs should still be able work unmodified in a UNIX environment.

 The I/O model
 ~~~~~~~~~~~~~